Consumer Medicine Information

 Rapamune does not contain gluten, tartrazine or any other azo dyes.

-Rapamune is made in the USA and supplied in Australia by:
+Rapamune is supplied in Australia by:

 Pfizer Australia Pty Ltd